Verifier

 }

-The context includes policyGrant, signedBudgetAuthorization, signedPaymentAuthorization, settlement, paymentPolicyDecision, decisionId, and optional settlementIntent.
+The context includes policyGrant, signedBudgetAuthorization, settlement, paymentPolicyDecision, and decisionId.

 Key Resolution

 MPCP signatures include an issuerKeyId field that identifies which public key to use for verification.
-Verifiers resolve the key using one of two mechanisms.
+When the SBA or PolicyGrant envelope also includes issuer, verifiers can resolve keys offline from Trust Bundles.

 The issuer publishes their public keys at: